Generalized Minkowski weights and Chow rings of T-varieties: Intersecting with Cartier divisors

-\end{itemize} \end{Def} Note that since $c$ is a generalized Minkowski weight, the pairing \eqref{eq:pairing} is well defined.
+\end{itemize} \end{Def} Note that since $c$ is a generalized Minkowski weight, the pairing \eqref{eq:pairing} is well defined, i.e.~it does not depend on the choice of lifts.

 We will now proceed to show that $h \cdot c \in W_{k+1}(X)$ satisfies the balancing conditions (1),(2) and (3) from Definition \ref{def:gen-mink}, and is thus a generalized Minkowski weight.
 This will follow from the following three important lemmas. \begin{lemma} Let $c \in M_k(X)$ and $h \in \CaSF(S)$.
 Then the following holds true. \begin{enumerate} \item For all $\tau \in \Sigma$ we have